jefffhaynes/BinarySerializer/README.md

 ### SerializeAsEnumAttribute ###

-The SerializeAsEnum attribute allows you specify an alternate value for an enum to be used during the operation.
+The SerializeAsEnum attribute allows an alternate value for an enum to be used during the operation.

 ```c#
 public enum Waypoints